How to Mine $ORE on macOS: Step by Step

 6. Troubleshooting

-Here are some tips if something goes wrong:
+Here are a few tips if something goes wrong:

 ore --rpc https://api.mainnet-beta.solana.com --keypair ~/.config/solana/id.json --priority-fee 0 mine --cores 4

-• Is your Mac overheating?
-Lower the number of cores with --coresfor example:
+- Is your Mac overheating?
+Lower the number of cores with

 ore --rpc https://api.mainnet-beta.solana.com --keypair ~/.config/solana/id.json --priority-fee 0 mine --cores 2

-3. From the terminal, use this command to send your $ORE:
+- From your terminal, use this command to send your $ORE:

 solana transfer <your_phantom_adress> <ore_quantity> --from ~/.config/solana/id.json

-Change <your_phantom_adress> by the address of your wallet and <ore_quantity> for the quantity you want to send.
+Replace <your_phantom_adress> with your wallet address and <ore_quantity> with the amount you want to send.

-These steps were the ones I did, correcting things along the way to be able to mine $ORE, this is the time to do it as it is in its first stage, then the difficulty level will go up and the rewards will decrease.
+These are the steps I followed, fixing things along the way so I could mine $ORE.
+Now is the time to do it, while it is still in its early stage.
+Later, the difficulty will increase and rewards will drop.

-With this list of steps you will be able to mine ore without overheating your Mac.
+With this step-by-step list, you can mine ore without overheating your Mac.